San Diego Child Custody Attorney

 The family law courts have the ability to restrict one or both parent’s visitation to supervised visits only.
 The reasons for supervised visitation orders are that a parent poses a significant danger to the child and therefore must be supervised by some third party.
 Depending on the nature of the danger involved, the court may order supervised visits by friends or family members, or in more severe cases may order the supervision to be monitored by a professional, or in the most serious cases the supervised visits take place at a professional facility.

-Our aggressive custody attorneys will strive to ensure we achieve our clients goals.
+Our aggressive family law attorneys in San Diego will strive to ensure we achieve our clients goals.
 To that end, we will also do our best to preserve, and hopefully even improve, the relationship between our client and the other parent because ultimately, both parents will need to cooperate and work together to co-parent their child or children together.
+Call our law firm at (619) 284-4113 to find out how our experienced San Diego child custody lawyers can help or contact us online to schedule an initial case consultation.